- Created: Saturday, 01 May 2010 14:58

 500.3 Classes, Entrants, and Awards at PKRA Events

-- Trophies and other appropriate awards will be distributed as follows:
+- Trophies and other appropriate championship awards will be distributed as follows:

-- Kids Karts: All participants will receive an award.
+- Kids Karts: All participants that attend the banquet will receive an award.

 - Junior Classes: Awards shall be given to 1st through 5th places.